chartley1988/cards-homepage/docs/getting-started.md

 # Getting Started with CardsJS

+We will take you on a quick walkthrough on how to use our library

 ## Theme Configuration

-The fastest way to apply a theme is using the `setTheme` function with a predefined theme on your playing surface.
+The fastest way to apply a [theme](/custom-themes) is using the `setTheme` function with a predefined theme on your playing surface.
 On this example we will make the body our playing surface:

 **card.ts**